Powered Two-Wheeler Guidance document

 Dedicated FORS Professional training equips your managers and drivers with the skills and knowledge to improve their work related road safety and to reduce the risk of collisions with other motor vehicles and, crucially, vulnerable road users.

 Become FORS accredited and access safety specific tool, guides and training courses, that help you improve your work related road safety.

 FORS Professional provides classroom training and eLearning modules for managers and drivers covering environmental best practice.
 FORS also provides best practice toolkits helping to put you one step ahead of the competition.
 Expert advice on the latest technologies and systems will provide tangible efficiencies.
 Dedicated driver training will promote defensive, more economic driving, leading to reduced fuel costs.

 Make use of FORS Affinity Partner products to meet your legal obligations and ensure you remain compliant with the FORS Standard.
 FORS Fleet Management System, powered by FleetCheck, delivers a comprehensive platform enabling complete vehicle, driver and organisation management.
 Operators have a duty-of-care by law to check their drivers’ competency and capability.
 FORS Driver Licence Checking Service, delivered in partnership with Licence Bureau Limited, provides preferential rates to members.

 5. GREATER INDUSTRY ‘KNOW HOW’ AND NETWORKING OPPORTUNITIES

-With fortnightly eNews, monthly training eNews and a regular magazine, FORS members receive insider knowledge on how the scheme is changing the industry and where potential opportunities lie for you.
+With fortnightly eNews, monthly training eNews and a regular magazine, FORS operators receive insider knowledge on how the scheme is changing the industry and where potential opportunities lie for you.
 Through funded and discounted FORS Professional training, managers and drivers will have the chance to meet, swap tips and network with other industry professionals.